 Avoid eating or drinking any food with vitamin C for 24 hours before you collect your

 urine sample.
-Also be sure your healthcare provider knows about all medicines, herbs,
+Be sure your healthcare provider knows about all medicines, herbs, vitamins,

 and supplements you are taking.
 This includes medicines that don't need a prescription